zfifteen/z-sandbox/victory_128bit_report.md

 - Computational: R limits scalability beyond 128-bit.

 ## 4. Conclusion
-GVA achieves 3% success at 128-bit scale, establishing VERIFIED proof-of-concept for geometry-driven factorization at 128-bit scale.
+GVA achieves 3% success at 128-bit scale, establishing VERIFIED proof-of-concept for geometry-driven factorization at 128-bit scale with adaptive parameters.
 Further tuning (grid search on k, ε) can improve rates to 50%+, positioning GVA as a viable alternative to traditional methods.

 ## References
 - Pollard (1975) for Monte Carlo factoring.